Folsom, California: History

-The Folsom Plan Area is a planned community development area consisting of 3,250 acres south of Highway 50 set aside for additional housing, schools and parks along with office and commercial buildings.
-The plan allows the construction of 11,000 homes resulting in 25,000 additional residents enlarging the city of Folsom by one-third.
+The Folsom Plan Area allows the construction of 11,000 homes resulting in 25,000 additional residents enlarging the city of Folsom by one-third.
+The planned community development area of 3,250 acres south of Highway 50 includes additional housing, schools and parks along with office and commercial buildings.

 Geography

-According to the United States Census Bureau, the city has a total area of 30.2 sqmi, of which, 27.9 sqmi of it is land and 2.3 sqmi of it (9.69%) is water, primarily accounted for by Folsom Lake.
+According to the United States Census Bureau, the city has a total area of 30.2 sqmi, of which, 27.9 sqmi of it is land and 2.3 sqmi of it (7.53%) is water.
 Folsom is located in the foothills of the Sierra Nevada.

+Carpenter Hill in Folsom has the highest elevation in Sacramento County, at 831 feet (253 meters).

+Climate

 Folsom's climate is characterized by long, hot, dry summers and cool, rainy winters.

 Demographics

+Folsom is part of the Sacramento metropolitan area.